apache/pulsar/site2/docs/administration-load-balance.md

 For assignment, a namespaces is sharded into a list of "bundles", with each bundle comprising a portion of overall hash range of the namespace.

-You can take the hash of the topic name and see in which bundle the hash falls into to assign topics to a particular bundle.
+Topics are assigned to a particular bundle by taking the hash of the topic name and seeing in which bundle the hash falls into.

 Each bundle is independent of the others and thus is independently assigned to different brokers.